textX/textX/docs/grammar.md

 `InitialCommand`.

-**Match rule** is special kind of rule that is given as ordered choice of simple matches and base type rule references.
-It is usually used to specify some enumerated values.
+**Match rule** is a rule that have no assignments either direct or indirect, i.e. all referenced rules are match rules too.
+It is usually used to specify enumerated values or some complex string matches.

 Examples: